Subnormality in $PD_3$-groups and $L^2$-Betti numbers: work of Moon, Sahattchieve and S anchez-Peralta

-{\bf Addendum.} Since writing up the above material we have learned of the papers \cite{Mo} and \cite{Sah}.
-The main result of \cite{Sah} is that the ``$U$-residually finiteness" in \cite[Theorem 3.7]{El} is unnecessary if $\chi(M)=0$ and $N$ is normal in $\pi$.
-This is shown first for geometric 3-manifolds, and then extended inductively across the tori of a JSJ decomposition, building upon \cite{Mo}.
-Thus in the notation of \S5, the property $\mathcal{C}(\pi)$ holds for all 3-manifold groups $\pi$.
+After writing up the above material (and shortly before the original submission to the archive in June 2021) we learned of the papers \cite{Mo} and \cite{Sah}.
+These papers obtain versions of Elkalla's main result with no residual-finiteness hypothesis.
+In \cite{Mo} it assumed that $G=\pi_1(M)$, where $M$ is either a geometric 3-manifold or splits along an embedded torus into one or two geometric pieces, and that $N$ is normal in $G$.
+This is subsumed in the more recent result of \cite{Sah}, which assumes that $M$ is closed or has toroidal boundary, the intersections of $N$ with the fundamental groups of each of the pieces of a JSJ decomposition are not cyclic, and $N$ has a subnormal series of length $n$ in which $n-1$ terms are finitely generated.
+This is shown first for geometric 3-manifolds, and then extended inductively across the tori of a JSJ decomposition.
+(Thus in the notation of \S5, the property $\mathcal{C}(\pi)$ holds for all 3-manifold groups $\pi$.)

+We shall comment on the condition that $N$ should have a subnormal series of length $n$ in which $n-1$ terms are finitely generated.
+If $N$ is itself finitely generated, then we may invoke \cite{BH}.
+If $N$ is not finitely generated then either $N$ is normal or it is a normal subgroup of a finitely generated subnormal subgroup $N_1$.
+In the latter case we may again invoke \cite{BH}, to conclude that $N_1$ is normal in $G$ and either $N_1\cong\mathbb{Z}$, (in which case $N\cong\mathbb{Z}$ and is normal in $G$), or $G/N_1$ is virtually $\mathbb{Z}$ (and so is residually finite).
+Thus the major novelty in \cite{Sah} is the case when $N$ is normal, (and is contained in a finitely generated subgroup $U$ of infinite index).

+Since then P. S\'anchez-Peralta has shown that Hypothesis B holds if $N$ is normal or 2-step subnormal in $G$ \cite{S-P}.
+This establishes Corollary \ref{PSP2}, but our arguments still need to assume that $[G:\langle\langle{U}\rangle\rangle_G]=\infty$.